 If you work full or part-time, go to school or even just need a little breather from the pressures of parenting, you know that finding affordable, quality childcare isn’t just important -- it’s absolutely necessary.
 Add deployments, training and unpredictable work schedules with long hours to the mix, and you know you’ve got to nail down great childcare, and soon.

-DoD currently oversees 800 Child Development Centers (CDCs) located on military installations worldwide.
+The Defense Department oversees over 800 Child Development Centers (CDCs) on military installation worldwide.
 These centers offer a safe child care environment and meet professional standards for early childhood education.
 Child care is typically available through these centers for children ages six weeks to twelve years.
-The centers are generally open Monday through Friday between the hours of 6:00AM and 6:30PM.
-Commanders may decide to extend hours to meet the work and deployment needs and schedules of their installation population.
+The centers are generally open Monday through Friday between the hours of 6:00 a.m. and 6:30 p.m., although some installations have centers with extended hours or centers that are open around the clock.

 Fees for child care centers vary by service and year, so check with your on-base childcare office for the most up to date fee charts.

 In-Home Child Care Providers

 Each military service has an in-home childcare provider program that allows home-based babysitters both on base and off to be certified through the service.
 Those home-based centers accept a smaller number of children than traditional daycares.
 Fees for these providers are often the same as they are for the CDCs.

 For more information on home-based providers in your area, check with the childcare office on your local base.
 Depending on where you are stationed, you may be able to find information about all available local providers on this site.
 Rolled out in mid-2015, the site will eventually feature information on child care at every base in the U.S. Check to see if your duty station is included.